DeclarativeHub/Bond/README.md

 name.bind(to: nameLabel)
 ```

-> Observable is just a typealias for ReactiveKit `Property` type.
+Observable is just a typealias for ReactiveKit `Property` type.
 You can use that name if it suits you better.

 ## Bindings

-Binding is a connection between a signal or observable that produces events and a bond that observers events and performs certain actions (e.g. updates UI).
+Binding is a connection between a signal or observable that produces events and a *bond* that observers events and performs certain actions (e.g. updates UI).

 The producing side of bindings are signals that are defined in ReactiveKit framework on top of which Bond is built.
 To learn more about signals, consult [ReactiveKit documentation](https://github.com/ReactiveKit/ReactiveKit).

 The consuming side of bindings is represented by the `Bond` type.
-It's a simple struct that performs an action on a given target whenever the bound signal fires an event.
+It is a simple struct that performs an action on a given target whenever the bound signal fires an event.

 ```swift
 public struct Bond<Element>: BindableProtocol {